Lou Vincent: First-class cricket

-During Lancashire's seventh Twenty20 group game against Derbyshire at Old Trafford Vincent hit 102 from 63 balls which included 11 fours and three sixes with a strike rate of 161.90.
+During Lancashire's seventh Twenty20 group game against Derbyshire at Old Trafford, Vincent hit 102 from 63 balls including 11 fours and three sixes with a strike rate of 161.90.
 Lancashire won the game by 9 wickets and Vincent was named man of the match.
-Through this innings Vincent became the fourth Lancashire player to hit a Twenty20 century, the previous players being Mal Loye, Stuart Law and Brad Hodge.
+Through this innings, Vincent became the fourth Lancashire player to hit a Twenty20 century, the previous players being Mal Loye, Stuart Law and Brad Hodge.
 The innings came after Vincent was controversially dropped for the Yorkshire home game 72 hours earlier which Lancashire lost by 4 runs at Old Trafford.

-Vincent followed this up by hitting 56 from 36 balls in Lancashire's eighth Twenty20 group game against Nottinghamshire at Old Trafford.
-The innings included 9 fours and one six with a strike rate 155.56.
+Vincent followed this up with 56 from 36 balls in Lancashire's eighth Twenty20 group game against Nottinghamshire at Old Trafford.
+The innings included 9 fours and one six with a strike rate of 155.56.
 Vincent won the man of the match award for the second time in three days and helped secure Lancashire's qualification to the Quarter Finals where they were drawn to play Middlesex.
 Lancashire succumbed to a narrow defeat by 12 runs and were eliminated from the tournament.

 Lancashire announced that Vincent was to stay on at the club as their overseas player for the remainder of the 2008 season.
 Brad Hodge, Lancashire's Australian designated overseas player for the 2008 season, could not return to play for Lancashire due to the ill health of his wife.
 Hodge had been playing in the Indian Premier League and for Australia during their tour of the West Indies and was due to return to Lancashire.

-In 2010 Vincent played for Northants in the T20 competition.
+In 2010, Vincent played for Northants in the T20 competition.

-In the 2011 season Vincent represented Sussex for all forms of the game.
+In the 2011 season, Vincent represented Sussex in all forms of the game.